 About Enterprise Rent-A-Car

 Headquartered outside of St. Louis, Missouri, Enterprise has one of the largest fleets of rental cars in the country and many international locations.
 In 2008, they also started a carsharing service, which allows drivers the short-term use of vehicles.
 They also sell used cars to consumers.

 If you are looking to rent a car for a short period of time, such as one day or even a few hours, Enterprise often offers a low rate.
 Enterprise is everywhere.
-They have over 6,000 U.S. locations and several international locations.
+They have over 8,000 locations worldwide.
 They will pick you up for free from your hotel or even home (though not from the airport) and take you to the rental office.
 If you’re renting for more than a month, you may get a discount on your total rental payment through their long-term car rental program.

 Enterprise has a loyalty reward program, Enterprise Plus, which allows you to earn points for the money you spend on rentals.
 You may also get expedited in-store service, making your rental pickup and return process much easier.
 After six rentals, you will earn an additional 10% and will get one free car upgrade per year.
 Up the ante to 12 rentals and you will get two free upgrades per year, and 24 rentals will net you four yearly upgrades.

 You can transfer your points to other friends or family members if they are also Enterprise Plus members.
 Enterprise, as a whole, is known to have great customer service.

 If you have a special event, Enterprise rents exotic vehicles in addition to their more traditional offerings.
 They also offer hybrid vehicles, which are great if you are trying to be green.
 If you need to drive around a group of 15, they have passenger vans, too.